 TCC’s Network & Cyber Security program prepares students for careers in database administration, network administration and technical support with a focus on cyber security.
 Cyber security is essential to protecting our economy, businesses, government and private information.

 The program includes technical core courses providing hands-on knowledge and skills in systems, data, networking and security concepts; and non-technical core courses related to business, project and team communication skills.

 Advanced course work includes training in database management, Windows and Linux servers, networking, routing, security, and virtualization.
 This program also provides the foundation for many industry certifications through Microsoft, COMPTIA, CISCO, and Dell/EMC.

 Students in the AAS degree pathway must complete the Help Desk and Technical Support certificates.
-Then in the second year of the program, select one of three certificate options:

 |Prerequisite Coursework for Entry|

 |Assessment above MATH 075 or completion of MATH 075 with a C or higher|